 Our take on Coq au Vin

-After making this classic dish a few ways, we found what we liked the most, which is presented in the recipe below.
+After making this classic dish a few ways, we found what we liked the most in the recipe below.
 By twisting and tweaking classic ingredients and adjusting for the wide array of ingredients that we have available to us, we found this version to be unforgettable!

-By the way, most people have so many more available ingredients than when this dish was conceived that it makes sense that we progress this amazing classic to the heights it was destined for.
+By the way, most people have so many more available ingredients than when this dish was conceived.
+And it makes sense that we progress this amazing classic to the heights it was destined for.
 And that is exactly what we hope we accomplished here.

 What cuts of meat are best?